learn-the-web/topics/search-engine-optimization.md

 - **Links to your site from reputable sources**: the more incoming links from good, real sources, the better.
 - **Clean, meaningful URLs & filenames**: the words in URLs are extremely important.
 - **Older domains**: brand new domains have less power than domains that have existed for a while.
-- **Visible to search engines without barriers**: public, not behind a sign-in, not hidden by Javascript.
+- **Visible to search engines without barriers**: public, not behind a sign-in, not hidden by JavaScript.
 - **Metadata**: enhanced semantics, rich information.
   [☛ Learn more about metadata.](/topics/metadata-enhanced-semantics/)
 - **Mobile friendliness:** if your website is responsive and mobile friendly it will get better rankings.